A woman with glasses using her laptop with some worry.

 What Doesn’t Fall Under The ATR/QM Rule?

-The ATR/QM Rule applies to almost every loan made to consumers secured by a dwelling, or residence.
-However, exemptions do exist, and transactions that fall outside that definition aren’t covered under the ATR/QM Rule.
-You may encounter some in the business of real estate as a customer.
+The ATR/QM Rule applies to almost every mortgage loan.
+However, exemptions exist, and transactions outside that definition aren’t covered under the ATR/QM Rule.
 For example, borrowing against your home’s equity through a reverse mortgage falls outside the Qualified Mortgage Rule.

 Other exemptions include: